The best photography insurance of 2023

 • Equipment coverage is low at the monthly premium

-Thimble is a unique company as it makes it easy for business owners to obtain spur of the moment insurance.
+Thimble is a unique company as it makes it easy for business owners to obtain spur of the insurance.
 It even has policies that cover photographers on a single afternoon shoot at an average of $5.
-Its day rate is at an average of $15 for an entire day of shooting.
+Its day rate is attractive at an average of $15 for an entire day of shooting.

 But what exactly do you get for premiums as low as these?
 Negligence protection, check.
 General liability up to $1,000,000, check.
 Personal Injury?
 Covered by their general liability policy.
 Equipment damage, sure, up to $2,500.
 If that’s not enough coverage for your gear, you can always add on more in $2,500 increments.